Analyzing SPDR Dow Jones Industrial Average ETF's Unusual Options Activity | Benzinga

 Analyzing SPDR Dow Jones Industrial Average ETF's Unusual Options Activity

-SPDR Dow Jones Industrial Average ETF (NYSE:DIA) shares experienced unusual options activity on Friday.
-The stock price moved up to $351.9 following the option alert.
+On Monday, shares of SPDR Dow Jones Industrial Average ETF (NYSE:DIA) saw unusual options activity.
+After the option alert, the stock price moved down to $351.4.

 - Option Type: SWEEP